If Access is a Door, Intentional Design is the Key

 • Who is this really serving?

-• And are we actually shifting power—or just smiling in the photo?
+• Are we shifting power—or just smiling in the photo?

 Melissa Holloway